iamsinghrajat/Friends-Recommender-In-Social-Network/README.md

 # LinkPrediction
 Link Prediction in Social Netowork

+Uses Networkx library for graph representation and score calculation

+!pip install networkx in jupyter notebook to add this library

 To run and understand this code  first reach ___EntryPoint___ (You can search for it in python code)

 #facebook_combine.txt is dataset